Journalism and Mass Communications (JMComm) Conference

 Through the divergence of sources and platforms, and the convergence of content and practices, many similarities and differences persist between information, entertainment and communication in today’s mass media and social media alike.
 These various media interactions might influence societies in a number of ways and evidently impact social relations through the way we communicate with one another.
 Drawing academically-robust conclusions requires an understanding of this complex, highly-mediatized world, and encourages interdisciplinary scholarship, critical reading, data analysis, and an examination of the impact of the various media.

-The research topics I would recommend are as follows:
+The research topics are as follows:

 - Truth and ‘post-truth’